gramineproject/graphene/Examples/java/README.md

 With SGX:

-    `graphene-sgx java -jar hello.jar`
+    `graphene-sgx java -Xmx4G -jar hello.jar`

-Note: By default this example uses 64G enclave size.
-This example also works with 8G enclave size also but in that case Max Heap size should be restricted to 4G using jvm flag `-Xmx4G`.
+Note: If using 64G or greater enclave sizes, the JVM flag `-Xmx4G` can be omitted in graphene-sgx.